aksharc2/Towards-High-Quality-Battery-Life-for-Autonomous-Mobile-Robot-Fleets/README.md

 **Note:** to use gurobypy, Gurobi liscense is needed.
 This license is free for academic use, and can be obtained from there [website](https://www.gurobi.com/academia/academic-program-and-licenses/).

-This repository contains the proposed TCM algorithm, MINLP solver and other baselines explained in the paper.
+This repository contains the proposed TCM algorithm and other baselines MINLP, MID_DT and MIN_DTC explained in the paper.
 It also contains an `experimentSetup.py` file which creats initial parameters in random order for different experiment setups.

-As per the requirements change the range of variables used in `experimentSetup.py` to genereate different experimental setups.
+To create different scenarios change the range of variables used in `experimentSetup.py`.
+This will create a CSV file with multiple experimental setups.
+Use this file as an input to TCM and other baselines to get the solution of each scenario.